helm/helm/docs/chart_template_guide/builtin_objects.md

 # Built-in Objects

 Objects are passed into a template from the template engine.
 And your code can pass objects around (we'll see examples when we look at the `with` and `range` statements).
-There are even a few ways to create new objects within your templates, like with the `tuple` function we'll see later.
+There are even a few ways to create new objects within your templates, like with the `list` function we'll see later.

 Objects can be simple, and have just one value.
 Or they can contain other objects or functions.
 For example. the `Release` object contains several objects (like `Release.Name`) and the `Files` object has a few functions.